Ray Bourque: Final years (1996–1999)

-During Bourque's tenure with the Bruins, the team continued what would be a North American professional record twenty-nine consecutive seasons in the playoffs, a streak that lasted through the 1995–96 season.
-In the playoffs, Bourque led the team to the Stanley Cup Final against the Edmonton Oilers in both 1988 and 1990, where the Bruins lost in both series.
-In the 1996–97 season, Bourque missed the playoffs for the only time in his career, when the Bruins finished with the NHL's worst record that season.

 Bourque was also popular among Bruins fans because of his willingness to re-sign with Boston without any acrimonious or lengthy negotiations.
 He passed over several opportunities to set the benchmark salary for defencemen; instead, he usually quietly and quickly agreed to terms with the Bruins, and this stance irritated the National Hockey League Players' Association (NHLPA), which had been pushing to drive up players' wages.

-During his 21 seasons with the Bruins he became the all-time career leader in games played (1,518), assists (1,111) and points (1,506).
+During his 21 seasons with the Bruins he set many records becoming the all-time career leader in games played (1,518), assists (1,111) and points (1,506).